 Throughout my time here I was able to contribute documentation, workflows, and hardware (my favorite part) to the lab implementation process, and to create software troubleshooting steps that should make it easier for archivists and researchers to use the lab equipment to retrieve difficult-to-read media and file formats from our archival collections.

 I also appreciate being able to learn more about archival processing for digital collections in the context of digital forensics and born-digital archival materials.
-I gained practical field experience with both digital forensic work and digital curation that I can take back with me in the final year of my Master’s degree at University of Michigan Information School.
+I gained practical field experience with both digital forensic work and digital curation that I can take back with me in the final year of my Master’s degree.
 Though I’m sad to be leaving the UCSF Library, I am grateful for the experience I’ve gained working on this challenging project, and I hope to return to visit next year.